ifellows/salt/salt_website/src/content/docs/reference/troubleshooting.md

 **Symptom**: Correct username and password are rejected.

 **Solutions**:
-1. Passwords are case-sensitive — check Caps Lock is not on.
+1. Passwords are case-sensitive, check Caps Lock is not on.
 2. If the administrator password is unknown, another administrator must reset it via **Manage Users → Edit User**.
 3. If all administrator passwords are lost, the database must be reset.
 Contact the server administrator to re-run the tablet setup.